napatech/zeek_plugin/README.md

 For example, to monitor ``stream 9``:

 ```
-bro -i napatech::9
+zeek -i napatech::9
 ```

-To use it in production with multiple Bro processes, use a configuraiton similar to this in node.cfg:
+To use it in production with multiple Zeek processes, use a configuraiton similar to this in node.cfg:

 ```
 [worker-1]